 With that being said, continually redirecting attention, when distracted, to the world around oneself (including one’s own body as a non-mental object), whilst avoiding elaborative thinking, is in-line with many mindfulness practices.
 Even in the Buddhist literature, The Vimuttimagga (second century) instructs practitioners to focus on earth or soil around them as an external visual object until they can form a mental image of it (57), whilst a passage in the Majjhima Nikāya instructs: “Not perceiving form internally, someone sees visions externally, blue, with blue color, blue hue, and blue tint” (58, p.
 639).
 We will use such an external, world-focused variant of mindfulness to actively control, to some degree, for the metacognitive faculty which is emphasized in the experimental condition.
-As participants may accept such practices to be genuine mindfulness - as indeed they are - we avoid deceiving participants, whilst controlling for non-specific factors like expectations.
+As participants may accept such practices to be genuine mindfulness - as indeed they are - we avoid deceiving participants, whilst (potentially) controlling for non-specific factors like expectations.

 As current theoretical work does not distinguish between mindfulness directed to the world as such versus to mental states, interventions may emphasise the former over the latter.
 Breath and body-scan meditations, hatha yoga, and mindful eating take up most of MBSR (59) courses, and are not necessarily done so in a mental states rather than world-focused manner, although in MBCT in particular focusing on thoughts and emotions is a central part of the mindfulness training (60,61).
 That is not to say there is no clinical utility in a world-focused meditation - a non-metacognitive focus may provide respite from difficult mental states like extreme anxiety.
 As such, we will compare this intervention to a Waitlist control.
 Nevertheless, as mindfulness of the world involves less metacognitive training than a full mindfulness intervention, the Mindfulness of World intervention may constitute a minimal mindfulness intervention.